-Professional Hearing Screening and Evaluation
+Professional Hearing Evaluation

 Some people are nervous about undergoing a hearing evaluation.
 Maybe they're scared what the results will be.
 Will they need hearing aids after all?
 The hearing aid evaluations conducted at local Beltone offices are painless procedures that will help you get a handle on your hearing.